kmizumar/ode-k8s/README.md

 ode-k8s is intended to be an Ozone Develop Environment on Kubernetes.
 Its purpose is to create a working environment for Apache Ozone on Kubernetes (hereafter referred to as k8s, as usual) for development purposes.
-Its is intended for development purposes, so please DO NOT even think of using it for production.
+It is intended for development purposes, so please DO NOT even think of using it for production.
 I won't go into details,
-but there is a serious impedance mismatch between the security mechanisms currently employed by Apache Ozone and container orchestration systems such as k8s, so deploying Apache Ozone on k8s for enterprise use seems impractical.
+but there is a severe impedance mismatch between the security mechanisms currently employed by Apache Ozone and container orchestration systems such as k8s, so deploying Apache Ozone on k8s for enterprise use seems impractical.

-The purpose of ode-k8s to implement the following for development work towards enterprise use of Apache Ozone
+The purpose of ode-k8s is to implement the following for development work towards enterprise use of Apache Ozone

 - run SCM in High Availability mode